Difference Between Flying Ants and Termites

 The winged ants are reproductive forms of the ants and often look very different from the rest of the workers.
 My guess is that these are from the same colony.
 I would combine Advance 375A and Optigard Ant Gel around the trails to eliminate the colony.

 I have a type of flying ant with a three-part body, black and red-black about 1/4 inch long in the attic.
-Are these a type of carpenter ant or termite?
-I am new to Florida and don't know the insects.

 They are Florida Carpenter Ants.
 Once a year each colony will produce winged adults to start new colonies.
 Finding the nest and dusting is very effective for Florida Carpenter Ants.